Improving divergence cleaning in cosmological SPMHD simulations: Results

 In Fig.~\ref{fig:radial_nifty} we show the radial profiles of the magnetic field strength on the left as well as the radial profiles of the relative divergence of the magnetic field.
-As expected from investigation of the first row of Fig.~\ref{fig:bfld} we find that in the simulations with the new active cleaning scheme following the prescription of \citet{Tricco2016}, the magnetic field strength out larger radii is higher by roughly half a dex compared to the run with active Powell-cleaning nifty-noclean.
-It is interesting to note that the magnetic field strength in the run nifty-heat drops quicker than in the other runs with the new cleaning scheme.
-This implies that some of this behavior can be explained by an increase of diffusivity when we include the conversion of the energy stored in the cleaning field $\psi$ to heat.
-However, the magnetic field strength in radial profile is still higher in all the run in which we include the new constrained cleaning prescription.
-The radial profile of the relative divergence reveals that the divergence error is at least one order of magnitude lower in all runs compared to the run nifty-noclean.
+As expected from investigation of the first row of Fig.~\ref{fig:bfld} we find that in the simulations with the new active cleaning scheme following the prescription of \citet{Tricco2016}, the magnetic field strength out larger radii is higher by roughly half a dex compared to the run with active Powell-cleaning NIFTY-noclean.
+It is interesting to note that the magnetic field strength in the run NIFTY-heat drops quicker than in the other runs with the new cleaning scheme.
+In NIFTY-heat the energy stored in the cleaning field $\psi$ is removed by the parabolic damping but \emph{not} returned to the gas as heat, so the cleaning channel acts as a pure sink of magnetic energy and depresses $|\mathbf{B}|$ at larger radii relative to the runs in which this energy is recycled into the entropy equation.
+However, the magnetic field strength in the radial profile is still higher in all the runs in which we include the new constrained cleaning prescription.
+The radial profile of the relative divergence reveals that the divergence error is at least one order of magnitude lower in all runs compared to the run NIFTY-noclean.